menu

 Demographics

-In terms of college education, Augusta - Plymouth is nearly on par with the US average for all cities of 21.84%: 17.97% of adults 25 and older in Augusta - Plymouth have a bachelor's degree or advanced degree.
+The percentage of adults in Augusta - Plymouth who are college-educated is close to the national average for all communities of 21.84%: 17.97% of the adults in Augusta - Plymouth have a bachelor's degree or advanced degree.

 The people who call Augusta - Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Augusta - Plymouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Augusta - Plymouth include German, English, Irish, Italian, and Scottish.